Abidoyesimze/MerkleProofX-V2/README.md

 - [Scaffold-ETH 2](https://scaffoldeth.io) - The foundation for rapid dApp development
 - [OpenZeppelin](https://openzeppelin.com) - Secure smart contract libraries
+- [Buidlguidl](https://app.buidlguidl.com/) - For supporting this project and fostering the builder community
 - [Ethereum Community](https://ethereum.org) - For building the future of decentralized applications

 ---